mgohin/js-color-block/README.md

 ![example](images/example.png)

-Works with a lot of css colors, check the complete demo page.
+Works with a lot of css colors, **check the complete demo page for examples and install instructions**.

 ## DEMO